Great Hall Cottage Pie

 Ingredients

-1 lb short rib
+1 lb boneless short rib

 1/2 pound cremini mushrooms

-1 tbsp dried morels
+1 tbs dried morels

 1/4 cup red wine